felipecrp/felipecrp.github.io/_drafts/knowledge-managenment-on-infrastructure-teams.md

 language or framework, infrastructure teams tend to manage different products that could be completely different on to the other.
-I'm not yelling that infrastructure work is more complex, but just that the nature of the work demands to be much more heterogeneous than developers team.
+I'm not yelling that infrastructure work is more complex, but just that the nature of the work demands to be much more heterogenous than developers team.

 For instance, I'm currently leading the SAP infrastructure team.
 They are four awesome guys that need to handle about one hundred server online with the most